-This homemade vinaigrette dressing is nothing dazzling or special.
+This vinaigrette is nothing dazzling or special.
 But like our favourite black dress – the simpler the better.
 Accessorize it, blend it with your own style, and you have a winner that matches your personality every time.
 I have used raw apple cider vinegar, as it has so many health benefits, and is a more alkalizing option.
 But you could use regular white vinegar if you prefer.
-You could add more garlic to give this basic vinaigrette dressing a bit more of a zing.
+You could add more garlic for more zing.
 You know how partial I am to a garlic hit.
 Feel free to add more fresh herbs and sweetener.
 I just keep blending and tasting until I get my perfect blend.

-This homemade vinaigrette dressing will keep in the fridge in a sealed jar for a few days.
+This vinaigrette will keep in the fridge in a sealed jar for a few days.
 But I always make it fresh, as it only takes a few minutes.
-If you want a homemade gluten free, dairy free salad dressing this simple recipe is a winner.
 Too easy!